Yellow-footed tortoise: Taxonomy

-The yellow-footed tortoise is also called the yellow-foot or yellow-legged tortoise, the Brazilian giant tortoise, or South American forest tortoise, as well as local names such as morrocoy, woyamou or wayamo, or some variation of jabuta.
+The yellow-footed tortoise is also called the yellow-foot or yellow-legged tortoise, the Brazilian giant tortoise, or South American forest tortoise, as well as local names such as jabuti-tinga, jabuti, morrocoy, woyamou or wayamo, or some variation of jabuta.
 Many of the local names are shared with the similar red-footed tortoise.

-Originally, Karl Linnaeus assigned all turtles and tortoises to the genus Testudo and identified this species as Testudo denticulata in 1766 with testudo meaning turtle, and denticulata meaning "tooth-like", referring to the jagged or serrated edges of the shell.
+Originally, Carl Linnaeus assigned all turtles and tortoises to the genus Testudo and described this species as Testudo denticulata in 1766.
 Soon the term Testudo was only being used for tortoises as opposed to all chelonians, with tortoises defined by completely terrestrial behaviors, heavy shells, and elephant-like limbs with nails but no visible toes.
 The species got several other names, as well, for several reasons such as difficulty in distinguishing it from the red-footed, confusion over locations, researchers thinking they had discovered a new species in collections or in the field, etc.

-Leopold Fitzinger created the genus Geochelone, meaning "earth turtle" for medium-to-large tortoises that did not come from the Mediterranean area (which remained Testudo), or have other special characteristics such as the hinged shells of the genus Kinixys.
+Leopold Fitzinger created the genus Geochelone for medium-to-large tortoises that did not come from the Mediterranean area (which remained Testudo), or have other special characteristics such as the hinged shells of the genus Kinixys.
 Fitzinger further used the term Chelonoidis as a subgenus to categorize Geochelone from South America.
 Neither term was widely used until they were resurrected by researchers such as Williams in 1960.